- Getting Started

 - Register the office to the cloud database.
-Any subsequent web request to display any office specific data (such as system workload, or thumbnail of any recordings) will be then redirected back to the office.
+Any subsequent web request to display any office-specific data (such as system workload or thumbnail of any recordings) will be then redirected back to the office.

-- The analytics services query the database for available cameras and attach to the cameras for streaming input.
+- The analytics services query the database for available cameras and attach them to the cameras for streaming input.
 The processed analytics data will be sent back to the database.

 - Other services run on the database records such as health check and recording storage cleanup.

 The Cloud and Camera parts of the Smart City Application are not part of the deployment and are assumed already running.
-Upon a complete deployment, the Smart City UI shows a glance of the three offices and the their activities as follows:
+Upon a complete deployment, the Smart City UI shows a glance of the three offices and their activities as follows: